aidangold/foo-et-al-parameterization/README.md

 ## Description

-foo-et-al-parameterization is a python software package that allows the translation of a given radius of a sphere to the volume value of that spehere.
+(This package can be expanded upon to encompass many future features which would be reflected in this readme at that time.) foo-et-al-parameterization is a python software package that allows the translation of a given radius of a sphere to the volume value of that sphere.

 This is a community focused project that is open source and values all contributions to improvements.